This article was originally written in June 2018, but I updated it in January 2019 to ensure it remained relevant.

 Another strong choice for enterprise retailers is Demandware, which is now known as Salesforce Commerce Cloud, after the firm was acquired by Salesforce in 2016, for a whopping $2.8 billion.
 As the new name suggests, this is again a cloud-based platform, which is currently powering over 2000 enterprise-level websites worldwide.
 Whilst that number doesn’t seem to be a huge volume of merchants, the client list for Demandware says a lot about the level it operates in, with brands including Adidas, Lacoste, Panasonic, Marks and Spencer, Samsonite, New Balance, Land’s End and Clarins.

-Pitching itself as an AI-driven solution that offers unrivalled one-to-one personalisation opportunities (with the introduction of their Einstein solution across various aspects of the platform), Commerce Cloud looks set to continue its surge through the big brand names in the coming years.
+Pitching itself as an AI-driven solution that offers one-to-one personalisation opportunities across the platform (with the introduction of their Einstein solution across various aspects of the platform), Commerce Cloud looks set to continue its surge through the big brand names in the coming years.
+They’re also following in Magento’s foot steps and introducing a component-based CMS solution (page builder), which will likely be really valuable for users.

 As with Shopify Plus, the cloud-based nature of the platform means that the technical complexities of operating an enterprise-level store are handled by the platform vendor and not the merchant (which also applies to Magento Commerce Cloud Edition, which kind of sits in the middle of these two solutions presently).
 As the client list for Commerce Cloud demonstrates, however, this solution is pitched at the most high-profile end of the eCommerce spectrum, with clients typically turning over between $20 million and $500 million.
 As you would expect at this end of the market, licensing costs are not published, although it is believed that base licensing starts at around $200,000 per year, with additional costs bumping that figure up to anywhere between $500,000 and $1 million.
 It’s worth noting too, that Commerce Cloud retailers also pay an additional fee based on sales volumes.